spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-cluster.md

 - The `--volume ` option mounts a local directory to our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.7`.

+- The
+  `sh -c "source /edge/vmware/clone_vm_template/setenv.sh && bash /edge/vmware/clone_vm_template/delete-packer-cache.sh"`
+  shell sub-command deletes any pre-existing **packer_cache**.
+A known [issue](https://github.com/hashicorp/packer-plugin-vsphere/issues/55) with the Packer vSphere plugin causes checksum logic to ignore previous builds, and reuse previously created ISO found in the **packer_cache** folder.
+The delete script removes any existing packer cache to prevent re-using a previously created ISO.

-- The `sh -c "cd edge/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command
+- The `cd /edge/vmware/packer/ && packer build -force --var-file=vsphere.hcl build.pkr.hcl` shell sub-command changes to
-  changes to the container's **edge/vmware/packer/** directory and invokes `packer build` to create the VM template.
+  the container's **/edge/vmware/packer/** directory and invokes `packer build` to create the VM template.
 The `packer build` command has the following options:

   - The `-force` flag destroys any existing template.